-Consider a stay in Arabian night village more like a desert tour.
+Consider a stay in Arabian night village near Abu Dhabi in the United Arab Emirates more like a desert tour.
 Here’s what the package includes:

 - Transfer from Abu Dhabi & back